-7. CATEGORY: FORESHORE
+6. CATEGORY: NATURAL AREA - FORESHORE

-7.1 Introduction
+6.1 Introduction

-Hennegar Bay Reserve is categorised as General Community Use and Natural Area - Foreshore.
-These areas are shown in Figure 3 - Land Categories.
-The Foreshore area is the strip of land situated on the water's edge, on the northern side of the pathway, and forms a transition zone between the aquatic and terrestrial environment.
-It is the sub-category to Natural Area and covers the same area.
+Cowrie Island Reserve is categorised as Natural Area - Foreshore.
+This area is shown in Figure 3 - Land Categories.
+Foreshore is the sub-category to the Natural Area category and covers the same area.